França (footballer, born 1995)

-Carlos Henrique França Freires (born 9 February 1995), simply known as França, is a Brazilian professional footballer who plays as a winger for Super League club Persijap Jepara.
+Carlos Henrique França Freires (born 9 February 1995), simply known as França, is a Brazilian professional footballer who plays as a forward for Armenian Premier League club Ararat-Armenia.

 Career

 Comercial-SP

 França made his league debut for Comercial-SP against Itapirense on 12 March 2016.

 Cruzeiro-RS

 França made his league debut for Cruzeiro-RS against Brasil de Pelotas on 21 January 2018.
 He scored his first goal for the club against São Luiz on 3 March 2018, scoring in the 84th minute.

 Cianorte

 França made his league debut for Cianorte against Ferroviária on 29 April 2018.
 He scored his first goal for the club against Coritiba on 26 July 2020, scoring in the 83rd minute.

 América Mineiro

 Having featured in 2018 Campeonato Brasileiro Série D for Cianorte, França was loaned to América Mineiro in June 2018, with a view to strengthening the club's Under 23 team in the Campeonato Brasileiro de Aspirantes.
 He made his debut for the club against Bahia on 25 November 2018 and earned himself another loan with América for 2019.
 França scored his first league goals for the club against Boa on 24 February 2019, scoring in the 29th and 76th minute.